eric2788/eric2788/README.md

 ## Introduction

-I am an undergraduate student which are willing to learn experiences and skills with any kind of hard work through finding internship job relevant to software development.
+I am an undergraduate student who are willing to learn experiences and skills with any kind of hard work through finding internship job relevant to software development.
 I have high passion of object-oriented programming that having 2 years’ experience in java programming and intermediate level in web programming.